CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Experiments

-\subsubsection{Implementation details}
+\subsubsection{Implementation Details}

 We evaluate our proposed method on three different sizes of DeiT~\cite{touvron2021training}, \ie, DeiT-Tiny, DeiT-Small, and DeiT-Base.
 Our experiments are deployed with Pytorch~\cite{paszke2017automatic} on RTX-3090 GPUs.
 In CDCP, following~\cite{ding2021resrep}, $r_{target}$ is initialized to zero, which is then increased by 0.025\% every 25 iterations until achieving the given reduction ratio.
 Meanwhile, we re-construct $P$ every same iterations.
-Besides, we start to increase $r_{target}$ and re-construct $P$ after 30 epochs. $\lambda$ in Equation 2 is empirically set to 1e-5. \Cref{tab:parameter} reports the detailed hyper-parameters during training, most of which are the same as \cite{wang2022vtc}.
+Besides, we start to increase $r_{target}$ and re-construct $P$ after 30 epochs. $\lambda$ in \Cref{eq:cdcp_sparse} is empirically set to 1e-5. \Cref{tab:parameter} reports the detailed hyper-parameters during training, most of which are the same as \cite{wang2022vtc}.
+Following~\cite{wang2022vtc,zheng2022savit,yu2022unified}, the corresponding original models are used for hard distillation.